 ‘Intermediate care’ is a time limited, structured programme of care to assist a person to maintain or regain their ability to live independently at home.
 ‘Reablement’ is a type of intermediate care, which aims to help the person regain their capabilities and live independently in their own home.

 There is a tendency for the terms ‘reablement’, ‘rehabilitation’ and ‘intermediate care’ to be used interchangeably.
-The National Audit of Intermediate Care categorises four types of intermediate care:

 The term ‘rehabilitation’ is sometimes used to describe a particular type of service designed to help a person regain or re-learn some capabilities where these capabilities have been lost due to illness or disease.
 Rehabilitation services can include provisions that help people attain independence and remain or return to their home and participate in their community, for example independent living skills and mobility training for people with visual impairment.

 ‘Intermediate care’ services are provided to people, usually older people, after they have left hospital or when they are at risk of being sent to hospital.
 Intermediate care is a programme of care provided for a limited period of time to assist a person to maintain or regain the ability to live independently – as such they provide a link between places such as hospitals and people’s homes, and between different areas of the health and care and support system – community services, hospitals, GPs and care and support.